This fast, easy and delicious traditional Parsi Ravo/Rava, is a staple sweet semolina dish served in every Parsi household.

 1-2 tablespoon of sultanas/raisins

 Extra sprinkle of cardamom and nutmeg powder (use a light hand - not too much)

 In a medium sized pot over medium heat, add the butter/ghee and semolina and roast together until the semolina is golden and fragrant and resemble beach sand in texture.

 Using a whisk, gently pour in some of the milk and ensure you have get a nice "smooth paste" and continue whisking and adding the milk until it is all combined and add the vanilla essence, nutmeg and cardamom powders.

-Continue stirring over low-medium heat until the mixture begins to thicken (think of porridge/oatmeal consistency and take it off the stove.
+Continue stirring over low-medium heat until the mixture begins to thicken (think of a medium thickness porridge/oatmeal consistency and take it off the stove.
 As it cools it will thicken further so don't allow to get too thick.
 (Refer to to Tips & Tricks above).

 In a small frying pan add a little oil to cover the base of your pan and add your charoli, chopped cashews, chopped pistachios and sultanas and gently fry on low-medium heat until just colored and fragrant, then add the flaked almonds for a minute to become golden and then take off the stove.

 Pour the ravo into your serving dish, top with the charoli/nut mixture and mixed peel if using.
 Sprinkle with a touch more cardamom and nutmeg and serve.